Funding Opportunity Description

-Third Coast CFAR Pilot Awards are intended for key preliminary studies in HIV-related basic, clinical, or behavioral research that will enable new NIH grant submissions and to stimulate cross-institutional and/or cross-disciplinary collaborations.
-A proposal must be for a new project or idea that is distinct from any currently funded project.
+Third Coast Center for AIDS Research (CFAR) pilot awards are intended for key preliminary studies in HIV-related basic, clinical, or behavioral research that will lead to new NIH grant submissions.
+A proposal must be for a new project that is distinct from any currently funded project.
 The proposed research project must align with NIH HIV high/medium research priorities (NOT-OD-15-137) with preference given to topics in high priority categories.
-The Developmental Core funded more than 30 high-impact pilot projects between 2015 and 2019.
+The Developmental Core has funded 30 high-impact pilot projects between 2015 and 2019.

-- The Third Coast CFAR is particularly interested in supporting more new research focused on non-AIDS comorbidities that may occur with higher incidence in people living with HIV, particularly if proposed by cross-disciplinary research teams.
+The Third Coast CFAR is particularly interested in supporting more new research focused on co-morbidities that may occur with higher incidence in people living with HIV, particularly if proposed by cross-disciplinary research teams.
 Review criteria value projects that are trans-disciplinary and that will be competitive for NIH funding using pilot results.

 - Up to $50,000 in direct costs are allowed and smaller budgets may be awarded.
 Indirect costs will be determined at the time of award.